Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Ablation study

 In this case, the models have been train on fine resolution with $\NS$ time steps, but at deployment, we are given coarse-resolution target data with $\NT$ time steps where $\NS=\DeltaRatio\times \NT$ with $\DeltaRatio\in\Z$.
 Hence we want to upsample the target dataset by a factor of $\DeltaRatio$ so that it matches the number of time steps in the source data and thus mimics the fine resolution.
 Specifically, we consider the following input transformations: \begin{itemize} \item Pad-zeros Input Adaptation Method: This method prefixes each element in the sequence with $\DeltaRatio-1$ zeros, hence for $\DeltaRatio=2$, the sequence $(x, y, z, w)$ becomes $(0, x, 0, y, 0, z, 0, w)$. \item Repeat-elements Input Adaptation Method: This method repeats each element in the sequence $\DeltaRatio-1$ additional times, hence for $\DeltaRatio=2$, the sequence $(x, y, z, w)$ becomes $(x,x, y,y, z,z, w,w)$. \end{itemize}

 The results of input adaptation for the Fine-to-Coarse setting are presented in Table~\ref{tab:Ablation_study:H2L}.
 Recall from Table~\ref{tab:sub:H2L_SHD_Dataset} that for the case $\bS=1$ to $\bT=2$ using model adaptation yielded performance of $80.1\%$ for adLIF and $76.0\%$ for RadLIF.
 Comparing input adaptation with model adaptation, Repeat-elem method for adLIF; and Pad-zero and Repeat-elem methods for RadLIF surpass the performance achieved through model adaptation.
 However, it is important to note that although input adaptation shows better performance than model adaptation, it comes with the drawback of longer processing times since a longer time-sequence has to be processed in order to obtain the classification result.
+For instance, when going from $\bS=1$ to $\bT=2$, using the input-adaptation method will double the inference time since the length of the sequence in target domain after input adaptation is $2\times\NT$ compared to using the proposed method where the length of the target sequence remains $\NT$.